 The mark of summer each year is commemorated by dustings of yellow pollen and itchy, dry eyes.
 To alleviate the irritation caused by seasonal allergies and the weather changes, you likely turn to over-the-counter eye drops or artificial tears at your local pharmacy or convenience store.

 Recently, however, there was a large-scale eye drop recall, including major brands such as EzriCare and Delsam.
-If you were harmed by using one of the recalled brands, it’s important you immediately seek medical attention and reach out to a qualified personal injury lawyer who can help discuss your best legal options.
+If you were harmed by using one of the recalled brands, it’s important you immediately seek medical attention and reach out to a qualified personal injury lawyer in New Port Richey, Florida, who can help discuss your best legal options.
 To read more about the recall, the specific brands, the side effects, and what to do if you have recently used one, McPherson & Thomas, P.A. has put together an inclusive guide below.

 Everything You Need to Know About the Recent Eye Drop Recall

 The US Food and Drug Administration has recently recalled four different products that have all been linked to the development of serious eye infections, blindness, and even death.
 The recalled products currently include: